Peter was one of the first people I got to

 of us have a date for a reunion in the Great Restaurant in the Sky.
 It

-will have all the stars you could want, the food and wine will be out of
+will have all the stars you could want, the food and wine will be out

-this world, and I'll make sure that Peter catches up on all the gossip he's
+this world, and I'll make sure that Peter catches up on all the gossip

 missed.
 Au revoir, dear Peter, and bon voyage!